Rohilla: Following the Battle of Panipat in 1761

-Afterwards, the Rohillas were attacked by the neighbouring kingdom of Oudh, who also received assistance from an East India Company force under the command of Colonel Alexander Champion.
+Afterwards, the Rohillas were attacked by the neighbouring kingdom of Oudh led by the Nawab Shuja-ud-Daula and his principal sardars, Basant Ali Khan, Mahbub Ali Khan, and Sayyid Ali Khan.
+The Nawab also received assistance from an East India Company force under the command of Colonel Alexander Champion.
+Hafiz Rehmat was joined by the Indian Pathans of Farrukhabad in the Doab and the Rajput yeomanry.
 This conflict is known as the Rohilla War.
-When Hafiz Rahmat Khan Barech was killed, in April 1774, Rohilla resistance crumbled, and Rohilkhand was annexed by the kingdom of Oudh; most Rohillas either emigrated or started a guerrilla war against the annexation.
+When Hafiz Rahmat Khan Barech was killed, in April 1774, Rohilla resistance crumbled, and Rohilkhand was annexed by the kingdom of Oudh.
+Shuja-ud-Daulah spread his troops to murder, plunder and commit every on the peasantry.
+The Rohillas under Faizullah Khan, Ahmad Khan Bakhshi, Ahmad Khan-i-Saman, the son of Fath Khan-i-saman retired to the hills at Lal Dang and started a guerrilla war to avenge their defeat.
 Warren Hastings' role in the conflict was publicized during his impeachment.

-From 1774 to 1799, the region was administered by Khwaja Almas Khan, a Meo from Haryana, as representative of the Awadh (Kingdom of Oudh) rulers.
-This period was particularly tough for the Rohillas, as Almas Khan made every effort to weaken the Rohillas.
-In 1799, the British East India Company annexed the territory, and started to pay a pension to the family of Hafiz Rahmat Khan Barech.
+From 1774 to 1799, the region was administered by Khwaja Almas Khan, a Jat Muslim convert from Hoshiarpur, Punjab, as representative of the Awadh (Kingdom of Oudh) rulers.
+This period was particularly tough for the Rohillas, as Almas Khan made every effort to violently extract wealth from the inhabitants.
+Almas Khan carved out a principality and possessed a considerable army like the Nawab.
+In 1799, the British East India Company annexed the territory, and started to pay a pension to the family of Hafiz Rahmat Khan.